When I see you, I see your skin color. I am not colorblind, nor do I want to be.

 If we reject the call to colorblindness, however, we will have to confront our assumptions and prejudices, and ultimately decide what role we play in bridging divides.

-Only then, will we be able to take a true step toward humanity.
+Only then, will we be able to take a real step toward humanity.